 - When did you or your loved ones first notice your symptoms?

-- Are there periods of time in your life for which you don't have any recall?
+- Are there periods of time in your life that you don't remember?

 - Have you ever found yourself some distance away from your home or work, and not known how you got there?

-- Do you ever feel like you are outside of your body, observing yourself?
+- Do you ever feel like you're outside of your body, observing yourself?

-- Do you feel as though there is more than one person, and perhaps many people, living inside your head?
+- Do you feel as though there is more than one person, or maybe many people, living inside your head?

 - What other symptoms or behaviors are causing you or your loved ones distress?